cfines/COMP257-Algorithms-Project/README.md

 * The second for loop iterates through ``neighbors``, appending values to the list ``quantity_list``.
 This will be of length n.
 This n is attributed to the amount of neighbors existing in the current node (that haven't been visited).
 * The third for loop iterates through ``neighbors`` again, appending values to the dictionary ``temp_dict``.
 Once again, this n is attributed to the amount of neighbors in the current node (that haven’t been visited).
 * The fourth for loop iterates through ``temp_dict``, which will also be of length n.
 Within this loop, the function is called recursively
 * Excluding the recursive aspect, none of these for loops in the function are nested within each other.
-However, considering the recursion that happens n times (in the fourth loop), the runtime complexity will be O(n^4) for the greedy algorithm.
+Thus, the fuction without the recursion would be O(n).
+Now, we know the recursion is called O(n) times, so the entire algorithm would be O(n^2).

 ### Dynamic Pseudo Code